2024 Scholarships - Fairfield County | CampusReel

 2024 Fairfield County Scholarships

 Fairfield County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 11% of Fairfield County residents in Connecticut over the age of 25 have graduated with a professional degree - 14% have completed high school.
+Despite high costs, 70% of Fairfield County residents in Ohio over the age of 25 have graduated with a professional degree - 35% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Fairfield County residents in Connecticut will continue to need help paying for college.
-27,199 men and 26,109 women are enrolled in grades 9-12 while 21,326 men 26,296 women are currently undergraduates in college.
+It’s clear that Fairfield County residents in Ohio will continue to need help paying for college.
+4,473 men and 4,201 women are enrolled in grades 9-12 while 2,836 men 3,660 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Fairfield County residents and can help pay for school in a variety of ways.
 Fairfield County scholarships, whether they are exclusively available to Fairfield County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Fairfield County residents.

 How much total award money and scholarships are available for Fairfield County residents?